Wiffle ball: History

-In April 2011, the government of the State of New York proclaimed that wiffle ball, as well as kickball, freeze tag and dodgeball were a "significant risk of injury" for children, and declared that any summer camp program that included two or more of such activities would be subject to government regulation.
+In April 2011, the Health Department of the State of New York included wiffle® ball on a list of recreational activities that present a "significant risk of injury" to children.
+Under a state law passed in 2009, any program for children that included two or more such activities would be defined as a "summer camp" subject to government regulation.
 The story became a frequent source of ridicule and amusement, with Parenting.com sarcastically commenting, "According to new legislation introduced in New York State, to survive classic schoolyard games like capture the flag is to cheat death."
-Wiffle ball executives originally thought the order was a joke.
-The company has never been sued over safety issues in its 50+ year history.
-The disapproval of people from across the nation pressured the New York legislature to remove wiffle ball and other entries such as archery and scuba diving from the list of high-risk activities, that require state government oversight.
+Wiffle Ball executives originally thought the order was a joke, because the company has never been sued over any safety issues in its 50+ year history.
+The disapproval of people from across the nation pressured the New York legislature to remove wiffle® ball and other items such as archery and scuba diving from the list of risky activities.

 Game

-The game became popular nationwide by the 1960s, and is played in backyards, on city streets, and on beaches.
-The game is similar to baseball, and is designed for 2–10 players.
-A single game of wiffle ball consists of 7 innings or 60 minutes, whichever is earlier.
+Wiffle® ball is a simplified version of the game of baseball that is designed to be a miniature version of the game that is suitable to be played both indoor and outdoors, often in confined spaces.
+Because of this, the rules of wiffle® ball are very alike to baseball.
+A single game of wiffle® ball consists of 6 innings or 60 minutes, whichever is earlier.